piegamesde/BlockMap/README.md

 - An output directory will be created with all the rendered files.
 You can view them in BlockMap.
 - Host that folder using the web server of your choice (e.g. [`miniserve`](https://github.com/svenstaro/miniserve)).
 Clients will now be able to view your worlds across the Internet.
 - Call this on a scheduled basis.
 Subsequent runs will update the folder without re-rendering everything.

+### Old server usage:

+*The "old" way of doing server support: a simple shell script that calls the CLI.*

+The bash script [server.sh](server.sh) is an example of how this could be used in a server environment.
+Simply set the paths at the top of the file and call this script regularly on the server.
+It has a few different render settings pre-configured, but they are easy to adapt to your needs.

 ## Build it: